valhalla-lang/valhallac/README.md

 The language is a general purpose, but instead of being totally object-oriented, or functional, etc., it's just set theory based.
-From what I've gathered, it's not a very popular paradigm.
+From what I've gathered, it's not a very popular paradigm...
+Likely for good reason, but hey, it might be interesting.

 ### Dependencies
 Yikes...